Manos: The Hands of Fate: Mystery Science Theater 3000 and RiffTrax

 On January 30, 1993, the film was featured on the fourth season finale of the Comedy Central series Mystery Science Theater 3000, a show about a crew held captive in outer space by two mad scientists, and forced to watch bad movies.
 Manos was far worse than the usual fare, with the long uneventful drive used by the hosts to sarcastically repeat its title numerous times, in lieu of any action to heckle.
-The host robots eventually sobbed at the film defeating even their attempts at making it interesting.
+The host robots eventually sobbed at the film defeating even their attempts at making it interesting, with one of them saying "can you believe this?" at one point.
 The mad scientists apologized and admitted the film was abysmal beyond their limits for torture.
-Torgo made a cameo in later episodes.
+Torgo (played by Michael J. Nelson) made a cameo in later episodes.

 Selection of Manos for the show is credited to Frank Conniff, who also played TV's Frank.
 Conniff was generally in charge of pre-screening and selecting films sent to them by Comedy Central, the show's network at the time, and Manos was a random tape that he had pulled from a recent batch they had been sent.
-He felt the movie "seemed like it was maybe a crime against humanity, but you couldn’t be sure" and "has an atmosphere, a vibe" that made it appropriate for the show.
+He felt the movie "seemed like it was maybe a crime against humanity, but you couldn't be sure" and "has an atmosphere, a vibe" that made it appropriate for the show.
 The Manos episode has been described as one of the best of the MST3K series by Entertainment Weekly and CraveOnline, and the MST3K episode is credited with bringing to light the otherwise obscure film, even though it led to the film being considered one of the worst films made at user polls at the Internet Movie Database.
 Kevin Murphy later declared, "I hate this movie.
 I think I hate this movie more than any other film we ever did at RiffTrax or Mystery Science Theater.
 Even more than the Coleman Francis movies.
 There's something about this movie that just makes my skin crawl."
-During a Q&A session at the 2008 San Diego Comic-Con International, a question was put to the cast and writers of MST3K about any film they passed on that was worse than Manos, and many cited the film Child Bride.
+During a Q&A session at the 2008 San Diego Comic-Con, a question was put to the cast and writers of MST3K about any film they passed on that was worse than Manos, and many cited the film Child Bride.

 Manos has also been riffed on by RiffTrax, a later project of MST3K alumni Mike Nelson, Kevin Murphy and Bill Corbett, during a live show on August 16, 2012, a live event that was simulcast in film theaters across the United States.
 While Nelson and Murphy were part of the cast when MST3K riffed on Manos, neither their fellow RiffTrax star Bill Corbett nor their writers were involved in the original episode; the riffing was all new jokes, using a cleaner print of the original Manos, allowing them to joke about things not obvious in the original television episode.